connect2x-de/trixnity-messenger/README.md

 // call functions on urlHandler depending on the platform (only on Android, iOS, JVM)
 ```

+## Export room

+When exporting a room (via view model or `ExportRoom`), a properties instance needs to be defined.
+Currently, the following types do exist by default:

+- `PlainTextFileBasedExportRoomProperties`
+- `CSVFileBasedExportRoomProperties`

+### Custom file format (converter)

+The `FileBasedRoomExportRoomSink` can be extended by other file formats.
+This need three steps:

+1. Define properties inheriting from `FileBasedExportRoomProperties`.
+2. Implement an instance of `FileBasedExportRoomConverter`
+3. Define a factory extending `FileBasedExportRoomSinkConverterFactory` and put this into the DI
+   (e.g. via `singleOf(::CustomFactory).bind<FileBasedExportRoomSinkConverterFactory>()`).

+For more details take a look at existing `FileBasedExportRoomSinkConverter` like `CSVFileBasedExportRoomSinkConverter`.

+### Custom export

+It is possible to define a completely custom `RoomExportSink` to export a room to other targets then files.
+For example
+a REST endpoint.
+For this, a `ExportRoomSinkFactory` needs to be defined and put into the DI
+(e.g. via `singleOf(::CustomFactory).bind<ExportRoomSinkFactory>()`).

 ## Usage from Swift (iOS or Mac)

 Trixnity Messenger can also be consumed in Swift code to build native iOS or Mac applications.